lammps/lammps/doc/src/variable.rst

 ----------------------

-Custom atom properties refer to per-atom integer and floating point vectors or arrays that have been added via the :doc:"fix property/atom
+Custom atom properties refer to per-atom integer and floating point vectors or arrays that have been added via the :doc:`fix property/atom
-<fix property/atom>" command.
+<fix_property_atom>` command.
 When that command is used specific
 names are given to each attribute which are the "name" portion of these references.
 References beginning with *i* and *d* refer to integer and floating point properties respectively.
 Per-atom vectors